Enable and Configure SSH on Ubuntu 22.04

 You will be asked to provide your password and to certify that the authenticity of the server is correct.

-To exit from your SSH server on Ubuntu 22.04, you can hit Ctrl + D or type ‘logout’ and your connection will be terminated.
+To exit from your SSH server on Ubuntu 22.04, you can hit Ctrl + D or type ‘logout’, and your connection will be terminated.

-Disable SSH server
+Disable the SSH server

 If you plan to disable your SSH server, you can use the following command: